vishakiv/Margins_To_Main_Stage/README.md

 ---

-Below you will find a very abbreviated preview of just 3 of the questions I was able to answer in this project:
+Below you will find an abbreviated preview of just 3 of the questions I was able to answer in this project:

 ## 1. What historical challenges has women’s football faced?